 The answer was a stick cut off and thrown into the water.

 This stick cut off represents Jesus and the Cross.
 The water represents the world.
 It was Jesus, who was cut off from heaven to come live in this filthy world.
 He was cut off from His throne in heaven to walk among the lowly.
-And not only cut off from His throne but for a time cut off from His Father to bear the sins of the world.
-It was at that moment on the cross that He cried out, “My God, My God, why have you forsaken me!”
+And not only cut off from His throne but for a time cut off from the living to bear the sins of the world.

 He died, was buried, and was raised up so He might raise us up with Him!